 "That theory is now widely taught in academic institutions is to be commended, not condemned as some sort of squalid capitulation…Its aim is not just to help us to see what literary works mean, or how valuable they are; instead, it queries our commonsense notions of what it is to ‘mean’ in the first place, and poses questions about the criteria by which we evaluate literary art…Without some kind of theory, however unreflective and implicit, we would not know what a 'literary work' was in the first place, or how we were to read it…Hostility to theory usually means an opposition to other people's theories and an oblivion of one's own." – Terry Eagleton

 "It is, though, an ironic truth that the moment when art claims to be 'above' contemporary life is always the moment it becomes controlled by it." – Alastair Mackintosh

 "Art may seem to be in danger of being drowned by talk...We have neglected the gift of comprehending things through our senses...Our eyes have been reduced to instruments...visual things cannot be conveyed by verbal language...The delicate balance of all a person's powers-which alone permits him to live fully and to work well-is upset not only when the intellect interferes with intuition, but equally when sensation dislodges reasoning…Groping in vagueness is no more productive than blind adherence to rules." – Rudolf Arnheim

-NOTE: Like the nonverbal series they describe, the following verbal statements were reorganized repeatedly by the artist in hopes of encouraging active engagement through explicitly and implicitly providing many points of access into each of these works of art, especially the nonformal aspects of an aesthetic experience such as the idea(s) behind the use of a specific product or process to complete a given project.
+DISCLAIMER: Like the abstract, non-verbal series of aesthetic experiences they describe, the following verbal statements are given in hopes of providing more points of access into each of these works of art, especially the non-formal aspects of an aesthetic experience such as addressing the when, where, how, and why questions.

 A great way to innovate is to amalgamate.